linode/manager/docs/development-guide/04-component-library.md

 ##### Feature

 A Composition of Core Styles, Elements, and Components that defines a vertical slice of functionality.
-An example of a Feature is the Payment Method Row it combines Components, Elements, and Core Styles like Buttons, Action Menus, Icons, Typography, etc.
+An example of a Feature is the Payment Method Row; it combines Components, Elements, and Core Styles like Buttons, Action Menus, Icons, Typography, etc.

 #### Best Practices
-Our stories are in the process of being updated to the latest Storybook 7.0 format.
-We currently use MDX both for documentation and for defining stories in the same `.stories.mdx` file.
-However, Storybook has deprecated this functionality and they plan to remove it in a future version of Storybook.

-As we begin to move away from the MDX format, please refer to Storybook's  [documentation](https://storybook.js.org/docs/react/writing-docs/introduction) for how to write stories in the CSF format.
+Please refer to Storybook's [documentation](https://storybook.js.org/docs/react/writing-docs/introduction) for how to write stories in the CSF format.